 (q) Any national ambient air quality standard or increment or visibility requirement under part C of Title I of the Act, but only as it would apply to temporary sources permitted pursuant to section 504(e) of the Act.

-(13) "Baseline Emission Rate" means the actual emission rate during the baseline period.
-Baseline emission rate does not include increases due to voluntary fuel switches or increased hours of operation that occurred after the baseline period.
-(14) "Baseline Period" means any consecutive 12 calendar month period during calendar years 1977 or 1978.
+(13) "Baseline Emission Rate" means the actual emission rate during a baseline period.
+Baseline emission rate does not include increases due to voluntary fuel switches or increased hours of operation that occurred after that baseline period.

+(a) A baseline emission rate will be established only for regulated pollutants subject to OAR 340 division 224 as specified in the definition of regulated pollutant.
+A baseline emission rate will not be established for PM2.5.

+(b) The baseline emission rate for greenhouse gases, on a CO2e basis, will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.

+(c) For a pollutant that becomes a regulated pollutant subject to OAR 340 division 224 after May 1, 2011, the initial baseline emission rate is the actual emissions of that pollutant during any consecutive 12 month period within the 24 months immediately preceding its designation as a regulated pollutant if a baseline period has not been defined for the pollutant.

+(d) The baseline emission rate will be recalculated if actual emissions are reset in accordance with the definition of actual emissions.

+(e) Once the baseline emission rate has been established or recalculated in accordance with subsection (d) of this section, the production basis for the baseline emission rate may only be changed if a material mistake or an inaccurate statement was made in establishing the production basis for baseline emission rate.

+(14) "Baseline Period" means:

+(a) Any consecutive 12 calendar month period during the calendar years 1977 or 1978 for any regulated pollutant other than greenhouse gases.
 The Department may allow the use of a prior time period upon a determination that it is more representative of normal source operation.

+(b) Any consecutive 12 calendar month period during the calendar years 2000 through 2010 for greenhouse gases.